 The Made in Africa Initiative: Bringing Together a Strategic Network of Top Development LeadersMar 29, 2017

-Côte d'Ivoire, 29 March-- Support for industrialization in Africa received a boost this week with the launch of the Made in Africa Initiative (MIAI) Senior Advisory Board, an initiative that will create a strategic network of top development leaders’ minds to help facilitate the sustainable development of industrialization and economic transformation in Africa by drawing experiences from China and other emerging economies, in line with targets set out by the Sustainable Development Goals (SDGs).
+Côte d'Ivoire, 29 March-- Support for industrialization in Africa received a boost this week with the launch of the Senior Advisory Board for Africa-China Manufacturing Cooperation, an initiative that will create a strategic network of top development leaders’ minds to help facilitate the sustainable development of industrialization and economic transformation in Africa by drawing experiences from China and other emerging economies, in line with targets set out by the Sustainable Development Goals (SDGs).

 With the expected relocation of light manufacturing from China and other emerging market economies to Africa, African nations are perfectly poised to create the next manufacturing hub for global markets on the continent.
 However, there are a variety of challenges facing African nations as they look to modernize their economic structures.
 The Made in Africa Initiative looks to ensure that Africa takes full advantage of these opportunities, whilst ensuring that future industrialization follows a sustainable, inclusive model of growth.